 Phishing can also be accompanied by social engineering techniques, such as phone calls, visits by colleagues, social media notifications, and follow-up emails.
 Users are more likely to click on phishing links if they are accompanied by a personalized follow-up.

 Beyond that, if there are any publicly known and prevalent phishing attempts, organizations have to let their users know about them.
 Phishing attempts tend to come in familiar waves, and the more information users have, the better equipped they are to deal with them.

 Of course, this also comes with an obligation to tell users what to do if they encounter such attempts.
 Education not only refers to information on how to identify phishing attempts, but also what to do about them.
 In many cases, that answer is to report them to IT staff or cybersecurity staff, but users need these messages reinforced on a regular basis.

 Detect Phishing Attacks Automatically with Machine Learning

 The second thing that enterprises should do is continuously monitor for possible attacks.
 While few organizations have the inclination or resources to read all incoming email, anything outside of the ordinary can and should be flagged for further investigation.
-This should be a largely automated process, and Gurucul’s Unified Security and Risk Analytics platform determines the degree of risk with emails in real time.
+This should be a largely automated process, and the Gurucul Security Analytics and Operations Platform determines the degree of risk with emails in real time.